AxaFrance/SlimFaas/README.md

 ## How to install

-1. Add SlimFaas annotations to your pods
+1. Add SlimFaas StatefulSet to your kubernetes cluster
-2. Add SlimFaas pod
+2. Add SlimFaas annotations to your pods
 3. Have fun!

 sample-deployment.yaml